Mao (manga): Manga

-Chapters not yet in tankōbon format
+Anime

+In July 2025, it was announced that the manga would be receiving an anime television series adaptation produced by Sunrise, which is set to premiere on NHK General TV in Q2 2026.
+The series will be directed by Teruo Sato, with series composition by Yūko Kakihara, character designs and chief animation direction by Yoshihito Hishinuma, and music composed by Shū Kanematsu.

 Reception

-As of July 2021, the manga had 1 million copies in circulation.
+By July 2021, the manga had 1 million copies in circulation.
 In December 2019, Brutus magazine listed Mao on their "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
 The School Library Journal listed the first volume of Mao as one of the top 10 manga of 2021.

 In her review of the first volume, Rebecca Silverman of Anime News Network ranked it as B−.
 Silverman called the series’ time period and its world building elements interesting, praising as well Takahashi's art.
 Silverman, however, criticized the series for its "reused" story elements and character designs, noting similarities to Takahashi's previous works like Inuyasha and Rin-ne.
 Also reviewing the first volume, Nick Smith of ICv2 commented that Mao is "closest to Inuyasha in style", and while he stated that the series has "nothing new or innovative", he praised the story and its artwork, adding: "[t]his is the start of what could turn out to be another classic series, if the story develops from this starting point."